Learn how you can conduct successful user research in order to deepen audience understanding and improve their digital experiences.

 A shortcut to kickstarting your persona-building process is to use your experience, assumptions, and internal stakeholders.
 This approach will highlight gaps in your knowledge and better direct your research.

-Although they will keep your team aligned around customer needs, personas are not a replacement for talking to your audience.
+Although they will keep your team aligned around customer needs, it's important to remember that personas are not a replacement for talking to your audience.

 What about journey mapping?